Game of Thrones: Every character who died in the Battle of Winterfell

 Not that it needs to be said, but Game of Thrones season 8 spoilers below.

-In a show that's come to define epic fantasy, the Battle of Winterfell promised to be the most epic battle yet.
+In a show that's come to define epic fantasy, Sunday night's Battle of Winterfell, promised to be the most epic battle yet.
 It's the battle Game of Thrones has been building up to since 2011.

 Eddison Tollett